jcbvm/require-i18next/README.md

 Currently i18next will try to load the locales it has detected from a user's browser or cookie, first by trying the specific locale, secondly by trying the unspecific locale and finally by trying the fallback locale.
 So for example when it has detected nl-NL, it will try to load nl-NL -> nl -> en (when en is set as fallback language).
 So it tries to load each locale, even if you don't have support for one of them.

-The plugin adds an extra option to define the languages and namesapces you do support and will only try to load a locale if it is supported:
+The plugin adds an extra option "supportedLngs" to define the languages and namespaces you do support and will only try to load a locale if it is supported.

+The supported languages can be defined by languages and namespaces pairs:

 ```javascript
 requirejs.config({